zcoventry/Submission-Guide/docs/how-to-publish-in-the-uslci.md

 The Data Curator's role is to guide you through the publication process.
 This person is trained in LCI data curation and can help you troubleshoot technical issues related to the openLCA platform.

 Your role in the publication process is transform your raw LCI data into a polished product that is ready for publication in the USLCI.
-This means putting your data into the USLCI's [chosen data format](#data-publication-platform)
+This means putting your data into the USLCI's [chosen data format](#data-publication-platform).

  and to pair your data with robust metadata so that users of your data understand how to use it properly.